-The Western States Genetics Services Collaborative is a federally-funded, multi-state project that seeks to improve individual and family health throughout the life course.
+The Western States Genetic Services Collaborative is a federally-funded, multi-state project that seeks to improve individual and family health throughout the life course.
 The participating states and territory are: Alaska, California, Guam, Hawaii, Idaho, Oregon, and Washington.

 Our activities aim to increase access to and reduce disparities in newborn screening and clinical genetic and genomic services for individuals with or at risk for heritable disorders.

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under Genetic Services Project, grant number H46MC24091-03-00, for $600,000.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.

 Take a few minutes to get more comfortable with the Affordable Care Act (ACA) using our website!
 Our website is both informative and easy to understand.
 It contains information about the ACA and how it affects people throughout the life course.
 To go to the website, click here.

 We also have a text-only version of our Affordable Care Act website for those who are visually impaired.
 To access this site, click here.